What glaziers, glass processors & auto glaziers do

 Install glass products and related structures.
 Understand different types of glass, like toughened glass, solar controlled and specially coated glass and insulation systems.
 Install glass in timber, metal and PVC frames; or in other parts of buildings, like frameless glass shower doors and screens.
 Master techniques to cut irregular glass shapes on-site from working drawings.

 Prepare and process glass before it is delivered to site for installation.
 Understand different types of glass, as well as methods like:

 - notching glass to regular and irregular shapes

 - manually processing toughened and heat strengthened glass

 - the safe loading of glass for transportation.

 Glass and glazing qualifications

-You'll work under an experienced glazier or glass processing manufacturer (your employer), who'll provide you with on-job coaching and support throughout your apprenticeship.
+You'll work under an experienced glazier, glass processor or auto glazier (your employer), who'll provide you with on-job coaching and support throughout your apprenticeship.
 You will also have the guidance of a BCITO Training Advisor.